Ricks-Lab/gpu-utils/README.md

 * Implement logging option for amdgpu-monitor.
 * Implement energy meter.
 * Implement card level compatibility flagging and use in showing only compatible cards.
+* Potentially add a dictionary of device ID and GPU name.
+Anyone know where I can find this information?

 ## References
 * Original inspiration for this project: <a href="https://www.reddit.com/r/Amd/comments/agwroj/how_to_overclock_your_amd_gpu_on_linux/?st=JSL25OVP&sh=306c2d15">Reddit</a>